mockito/mockito/README.md

      ./gradlew build

-To develop in IDE you can use built-in Gradle import wizard in IDEA.
+To develop in IntelliJ IDEA you can use built-in Gradle import wizard in IDEA.
-Alternatively generate the importable IDE metadata files using:
+Alternatively generate the importable IDEA metadata files using:

      ./gradlew idea